Narrow down data#

 Extract and rescope the results#

-The mesh |Scoping| can be changed after the result extraction or manipulation by using the rescope operator.
-It takes a |Field| or |FieldsContainer| that contains the results data and rescope them.
+Change the mesh Scoping after result extraction or manipulation using the rescope operator.
+It takes a Field or FieldsContainer and rescopes it to the given Scoping.

 # Extract the results for the entire mesh